 Why Make My Own Soap?

 One of the pioneers of today’s natural handmade soap making community, Ann Bramson, in her book “Soap”, says, “Where the hard pastel-colored bars sold at the drugstore are anonymous and indifferent, homemade soap has character.
 It charms…it smells good…feels good…is comforting in ways which manufactured soap can never be.”
 She is so right!
-If you’ve never tried a bar of real natural handmade soap, you’re in for a real treat.
+If you’ve never tried a bar of real natural handmade soap, you’re in for a treat.
 If you have tried one, and know just how wonderful it is, you’ll be surprised that making your own fantastic soaps is not as difficult as you think.

 Making Soap is a Basic Chemical Reaction